An island of spiritual hedonism

 From Koh Samui

-As Koh Samui is the best-connected island of Koh Tao, Koh Phangan and Koh Samui, many people opt to travel to Koh Phangan from Koh Samui by boat.
+As Koh Samui is the best-connected island of the three islands (Koh Tao, Koh Phangan and Koh Samui), many people opt to travel to Koh Phangan from Koh Samui by boat.

-Every day, at least three ferries leave from Big Buddha Pier on Koh Samui’s north coast and arrive at the pier in Haad Rin (making it especially convenient for the partygoers).
+Every day, at least three ferries leave from Big Buddha Pier on Koh Samui’s northeast coast and arrive at the pier in Haad Rin (making it especially convenient for the partygoers).

 There are also ferries from Bangrak Pier, Maenam Pier, Lipa Noi Pier and Nathon Pier that instead arrive in Phangan’s main city, Thong Sala.